Car rental Iceland

 All of our partners have been operating their car rental in Iceland for many years.
 They offer great car rental prices and services.
 All of them offer road assistance around the country.

 Authorized Booking Agent

-Nordic Holidays ehf. is, the owner of www.carrentals.is, is a authorized booking agency by the Icelandic Tourist Board.
+Nordic Holidays ehf. is, the owner of www.carrentalsiniceland.com, is an authorized booking agency by the Icelandic Tourist Board.
 The company has been offering rental cars from local Icelandic providers for over 10 years.

 Driving your rental car in Iceland